 Give a specific dollar amount or a piece of personal or real property.

-“I give and bequeath the sum of $X to the Berkshire Humane Society, a Massachusetts nonprofit corporation with principal offices at BHS ADDRESS”
+“I give and bequeath the sum of $X to Berkshire Humane Society, a Massachusetts nonprofit corporation with principal offices at BERKSHIRE HUMANE SOCIETY ADDRESS”

 Gifts of Cash

 You can support Berkshire Humane Society during your lifetime with an outright gift of cash.
 You may also designate the Organization as a beneficiary of a bank account by completing a pay-on-death form.
 This does not require changing your will or trust and can usually be completed with a simple form.

 An outright gift may meet your needs if you have securities that you’ve owned for more than one year and are worth more than you originally paid for them, and if you want to avoid paying taxes on their appreciation.